-TNPSC Recruitment: Tamil Nadu Public Service Commission is the state-level public service commission in the state of Tamil Nadu.
+TNPSC Recruitment 2021: Tamil Nadu Public Service Commission is the state-level public service commission in the state of Tamil Nadu.
 TNPSC Recruitment refers to all recruitment exams and activities carried out by the Commission for state and subordinate services.
 Besides the fundamental role of recruitment for the Civil Services in the state, the Commission also acts as a consultant in various matters related to rules and notification, departmental promotions and disciplinary matters.
-In order to maintain the manpower for various government departments that are considered within the administration of the TNPSC, the commission conducts different events throughout the year.
+In order to maintain the manpower for various government departments that are consi14dered within the administration of the TNPSC, the commission conducts different events throughout the year.
 Aspirants can get all the latest updates of TNPSC recruitment from this page and know more about the roles and functions of the organization.

 Being the apex government recruiter in the state of Tamil Nadu, TNPSC is entrusted to carry out, besides the civil service recruitments, programs for recruitment to different other gazetted and non-gazetted posts as deemed necessary.
 On this page, the links to know more about specific ongoing and upcoming recruitments and selection tests of the TNPSC are included.
 Simply click on the corresponding link to know more about the particular recruitment event.